 This post may contain affiliate links

-The first sights in Lithuania we came across was one of Lithuania’s most awe-inspiring sights, the Hill of Crosses.
+Lithuania, was somewhere where I had wanted to visit for some time.
+The first sights in Lithuania, we came across was one of Lithuania’s most awe-inspiring sights, the Hill of Crosses.
 Here on an unassuming hillock, thousands of crosses seem to sprout from the earth, interspersed by poignant statues of the Virgin Mary, carvings of Lithuanian patriots and effigies left by Catholic pilgrims.
 They began appearing after the suppression of the 1831 uprising against the Russians, who made several attempts to bulldoze the site but the crosses kept reappearing.
 Over time the hill has become a symbol of hope and peaceful resistance against hostile invaders.
 This was the reason I had booked this trip.
 I have wanted to see this crosses for some time.
 I personally loved them and could not believe how many there are.
 Reportedly around the 200,000 mark.
 This is a sight I will never forget.

 The very next morning, we had a tour by coach and by foot.
 We started with the Church Of St Peter And Paul.

 Then we walked through The Gates Of Dawn.

 We then drove to Cathedral Square.
 Where I decided to spend some time independently taking the sights in.
 I left the group and went to find The Church Of St Anne.

 Walking back through the park, I could see the Three Crosses statutes.

 And the Gedimas Tower Of The Upper Castle which is closed.
 Due to the damage to the hill.